How to Choose the Right Curtains

 Hanging curtains at the window makes a room feel lived-in yet peaceful.
 A place you’d want to sit with a cup of coffee or tea, a good book, or a moment of quiet thought.

-Here are the Curtains I’ve Ordered so Far:
+Here are the Curtains I’ve Ordered for This House:

-- Gray & white buffalo check curtains, 95 inches long
+- Gray & white buffalo check curtains: Guest bedroom with three windows

 This post comes at a good time for me as I have lived in this house for 3 years and have yet to put up a single curtain!
 That’s because there are so many choices that I can’t decide!
 (I should say that I do have shades in 2 rooms for privacy.)
 I think I may try those grommet curtains as they look easy to open and close!
 Thank you for posting about the curtains that you have put up in your house.
 And your new rug looks beautiful in this room!